micromouseonline/pymaze/README.md

 # pymaze

-A Maze class for micromouse robots running MicroPython
+Maze and flood handling code for micromouse robots running MicroPython

 For those people building a micromouse and wanting to program it in Python - specifically MicroPython - there are many challenges.
 One of those is to store a map of the maze that can be updated and flooded in an efficient manner.
 Python is not known for its high performance and it is not always obvious how to get the best speed out of your code.